-Admission into the BAS-Teaching Program and minimum 2.0 on all previous 300-level ECED and EDUC courses.
+Admission into the BAS-Teaching Program and minimum 2.0 on all previous 300-level ECED and EDUC courses and concurrent enrollment in ECED 385

 ECED 385: Advanced Language and Literacy Methods

 Refine teaching strategies for language acquisition and literacy skill development for culturally, linguistically, and ability diverse children at each developmental stage through the interrelated areas of speaking, listening, writing, and reading.
 Develop strategies for teaching reading, supporting literacy development, and engaging families in language and literacy learning.